 At a time when we're at home for the majority of our time, it can be easy to feel isolated from our friends, families and colleagues that we aren't seeing as often.

 However, there are different ways to stay in touch and prevent yourself from feeling lonely.
 This page has some ideas and advice that will help you to keep your social connections active despite self isolation.

-For some additional information, please visit Communication and collaboration (Organisational Development)
+For some additional information, please visit Webinars and Guidance for Managers (Organisational Development)

 Social Groups and Networking at Warwick

 There are around 6,000 members of staff at Warwick, and you can get to know some of them by joining the various networks and groups that exist.
 Many of these networks operate virtually to some degree, meaning that you can still make connections during coronavirus.

 Self help resources

 In addition to the masterclasses, webinars and drop in sessions, you can also access self help resources which have been developed by Wellbeing Support Services and colleagues.